 The terms introvert, extrovert and ambivert have been coined a lot through the last few years; Tests and articles promising to identify “which ‘one’ you are!” popping up everywhere.

 I’m definitely of the introvert variety.
-But honestly, I’ve never been overly fond of ‘labels’, as I feel like individuals are too complex to brand with single terms.
-However the science is there, and often, having a term or label to define yourself and your experience, can help you to work towards managing or improving certain aspects of your life.
+But honestly, I’ve never been fond of labels, as I feel like individuals are too complex to brand with single terms.
+However the research is there, and often, having a term or label to define yourself and your experience, can help you to work towards managing or improving certain aspects of your life.

 Like… travel!
 Solo travel in particular.

 Broadly speaking and generalising a bit here, but the impression I used to picture was essentially that of an extrovert.
 But.
-That changed, when I did some research and found a few blog posts by other solo travellers who described themselves as introverted.
+That changed when I did some research and found other solo travellers who described themselves as introverted.
 It honestly amazed me that they existed.
 And it gave me the motivation I needed to at least give it a try.

 I now LOVE solo travel, and it’s something I think everyone would benefit from trying at least once.
 If you still need persuading, see if my reasons to solo travel can entice you.